microsoft/pxt-adafruit/docs/lessons/truth-or-dare/tutorial.md

 ### Rebuild the game!

 The blocks have been shuffled!
 Put them back together so that...
-* an up arrow is displayed when the micro:bit is powered on.
+* an up arrow is displayed when the @boardname@ is powered on.
 * on button `A` is pressed,
   * randomly display "TRUTH" or "DARE" on the screen
   * show the up arrow again.